MicahElliott/mrswlf/README.md

 - Lsb:  0.504%
 - BadRedirects: 0.142%

+Those are the simple stats I seem to care most about; all listed are from [Oxey's Layout Playground][3] analyzer with punctuation turned off (for most level playing field).

 A few locations are still suboptimal: `p`, `c`, `n` all cause a lot of theoretical SFBs, but it's a very good compromise for maintaning the Colemak feel.
-In fact, I consider SFBs to be 0% if you're willing to learn to alt-finger stacks like `sc`, `pt`, etc; Mrs. Wolf was designed to make them all reasonable.
+In fact, I consider SFBs to be nearly 0% if you're willing to learn to alt-finger stacks like `sc`, `pt`, etc; Mrs. Wolf was designed to make them all reasonable.
 And the LSBs are mostly from `k`, and kinda negligible given an easy hand-shift for `kn`/`nk`.
+If you swap the `k` and `q` (or `k` and `j`) the SFBs go down to `0.696%`!

 Here's what's the same as Colemak-DH (if you squint at `w` and `k` a little):